mbagheri20/atomate-CRD/README.md

-This is a edited version of atomate which used for creating [Computational Raman Database](https://ramandb.oulu.fi/) using [Phonon Database](https://github.com/atztogo/phonondb).
+This is an edited version of atomate which is used for creating [Computational Raman Database](https://ramandb.oulu.fi/) using [Phonon Database](https://github.com/atztogo/phonondb).

-* Note: This is an unofficial version of atomate and original source can be found [here](https://github.com/hackingmaterials/atomate) .
+* Note: This is an unofficial version of atomate and the original source can be found [here](https://github.com/hackingmaterials/atomate).

-## Instalation
+## Installation
-Original documentaion for configuring and installing atomate can be find here: https://hackingmaterials.github.io/atomate/ You have to follow same process for this edited version.
+The original documentaion for configuring and installing atomate can be found here: https://hackingmaterials.github.io/atomate/
+You have to follow the same process for this edited version.

 ## List of changed files: